 It can be a little bewildering though if you are new to the game.
 You can look at M100 as being a gateway drug.
 By taking care of the route, a place to camp, making sure you will eat and drink well, as well as getting advice and tips from the old hands and experts, M100 is an ideal introduction for first timers as well as being atractive to those with more experience.

-The Moors themselves have hardly changed for yonks.
-It's still a wonderful place in which to lose yourself for a few days, the trails are still great, the people as welcoming as ever, the pubs, food and beers get better with every visit.
-Its a special mix.
+The Moors themselves have hardly changed in those 30 years.
+It's still a wonderful place in which to lose yourself for a few days, the trails are great, the people as welcoming as ever, it lacks the crowds that blight the other National Parks and the pubs, food & beers get better with every visit.
+Its a very special mix.
 And we know where the best bits are hiding.

-It's basically a dream weekend for all.
-Two days of cracking riding in one of the most beautiful parts of the UK, with a great overnight stop chock full of great food, live music and dollops of good craic thrown in for good measure.
-And being Yorkshire, it's cracking value for money, for less than what it costs to enter similar events, you get a hot meal, a drink and live music thrown in on the Saturday night, plus brekky on Sunday morning!
+We offer two or three days of cracking riding in one of the most beautiful parts of the UK, with great overnight stops chock full of fab food, live music, various craft beers and dollops of good craic thrown in for good measure.
+And being Yorkshire, it's cracking value for money.

 We will provide you with a GPX routes or a map to copy, showcasing the very best of the North York Moors.